forsleeping/json-creator/README.md

 Generate JSON data from a JSON template.
 Thanks to ES6 Template Literals, we dynamicly evaluate the string parts using the notation `${}`.

-This is a useful for generating dummy data for test and demo or generally data processing.
+This is a useful library for dummy data generating or generally data processing.

 ### Usage